Recovery is funded by a mix of federal and state resources.

 The Recovery Strategic Plan facilitates recovery in the short and long term, and will identify recovery strategies and projects that will support impacted areas while mitigating risks from volcanic hazards.

 The Volcanic Risk Assessment takes a look at all volcanic hazards across Hawai‘i Island and identifies recommendations for mitigation.
-The recovery plan and risk assessment are developed with the help of Tetra Tech.
+The risk assessment will help inform the recovery plan.

 The recovery management structure and decision-making framework was designed to support both planning and implementation phases of recovery.